strapdata/elassandra/docs/elassandra/source/configuration.rst

 Sizing and tuning
 -----------------

-Basically, Elassandra requires much CPU than the standalone Cassandra or Elasticsearch and Elassandra write throughput should be half the Cassandra write throughput if you index all columns.
+Basically, Elassandra requires more CPU than the standalone Cassandra or Elasticsearch and Elassandra write throughput should be half the Cassandra write throughput if you index all columns.
 If you only index a subset of co lumns, write performance would be better.

 Design recommendations :